HEADPHONES BETTER THAN BEATS

 To sum up why the Beats by Dre headphones are so crappy, they seem to have focused entirely on digital marketing and not on what type of product they were producing.
 At the end of the day, I guess it worked: they sell like hotcakes.

 As the best example of the polar opposite of the Beats by Dre headphones, take a look at what is widely considered the best headphones in the world, the Stax Earspeaker.
-These electrostatic headphones cost upward of $5000 and need other hardware just to play.
+These electrostatic headphones cost upward of $5000 and need additional hardware just to play.
+These headphones can get close to producing the sound of hi-end speakers such as Sonus Fabers or Spendor.
 My guess is you’ve never heard of them, and that could be likely because they focused more on their product and less on marketing the product.